 In Melides, Portugal, Casa M, Van Duysen's vacation home, is an exquisite labor of love that took him three years to complete.
 This high-concept, sand-colored bunkerlike sanctuary gracefully blends into the Portuguese landscape.
 Just a short drive from the chic resort of Comporta, Casa M is an extraordinary testament to Van Duysen's vision and innovative approach.
 Ricardo Labougle

-Vincent, can you share some of your current projects with us?
+Vincent, can you share some of your recent projects with us?

-I am working on a big hospitality project in Lisbon Portugal called JNcQUOI, on the Loro Piana HQ in Milan, on residential projects in Berlin, Singapore, Belgium, Los Angeles, and the Hamptons, but also on new products for Molteni&C, Flos, Sutherland, Perennials, Serax, and more.
+I worked on a big hospitality project in Comporta and Lisbon called JNcQUOI, on the Ferragamo Boutique and Loro Piana HQ in Milan, on residential projects in Berlin, Singapore, Belgium, Los Angeles, and the Hamptons, but also on new products for Molteni&C, Fantini, Kettal, ARCA, Serax, Zara Home and more.

 You studied and continue to work in your native Belgium.
 How would you describe the country to someone who has never been?